Whether it’s CBD or THC, Learn to Keep Your Cannabis Products Fresh!

 Premium Hemp Flower

 Higher temperatures and higher humidity can suck the life out of your buds—drying them out and causing the terpenes to make their exit through the process of evaporation.
-But don't throw the flower into the freezer either.
+But don’t throw the flower into the freezer either.
 Freezing temperatures will damage the sticky trichomes; this damage will degrade the potency of the flower.
 As far as storing space, anywhere that is dark will do.
-So, technically, I wasn't too far off by throwing my flower into my sock drawer.
-I guess that was better than leaving them on my dresser, which receives direct sunlight because buds get sunburned like our buds do.
+So, technically, I wasn’t too far off by throwing my flower into my sock drawer.
+I guess that was better than leaving them on my dresser, which receives direct sunlight because buds get sunburned like our bodies do.
 If they do get too much exposure to the sunlight, they cannot give you their peak performance.
-Humidity is tricky in Atlanta, considering it usually sticks around 54 percent on average.
+Humidity is tricky particularly here in Atlanta, considering it usually sticks around 54 percent on average.

 The best humidity is between 59 and 63 percent for flowers.
 Refrigerators are a no-go because the humidity inside sticks around 65 percent.
 Glass will always be the best storage for flower and edibles.
 Of course, there is a medicine container, but please leave these at home.
-That's bad news waiting to happen.
-Realistically, no one's saving a dime for six months unless that strain gives you a tour of heaven.
-Sure, an excessive amount of moisture can lead to mold—quickly too.
+That’s bad news waiting to happen.
+Realistically, no one’s saving a small amount of flower for six months unless that strain gives you a tour of heaven.
+Additionally, an excessive amount of moisture can lead to mold—quickly too.
 To maintain moisture, place a slice of bread inside of the jar but not for too long.
 Mason jars that hang out in the dark are great.
 Dark glass is even better, though.
 Mason jars that are covered with duct tape are the best.

 Concentrates & Vape Carts

 Concentrates need to be wrapped in parchment paper before storing them in the freezer.
 Vape carts can actually be stored in containers vertically.
-If you don't, then it can become clogged.
-If you feel like nothing is hitting, then the cartridge may have been subjected to UV rays, deteriorating all of the terpenes and THC.
-If you can store carts in a container, fantastic; if it's dark, then even better.
-But if you don't have a container to hold the vapes, then it's no big deal.
+If you don’t, then it can become clogged.
+If you feel like there is no air flow, then the cartridge may have been subjected to UV rays, deteriorating all of the terpenes and THC.
+If you can store carts in a container, fantastic; if it’s dark, then even better.
+But if you don’t have a container to hold the vapes, then it’s no big deal.
 Just be sure to keep aware of when you left it sitting vertically in that poorly lit part of your house.